25 Things you should know before You Travel to Svalbard

 Local tours from Longyearbyen are also interesting, so I would plan both experiences, which also vary depending on the time of the year.
 I will talk about it in a separate post.

 However, I would like to give a shout-out to the guides and owners at Arctic Wildlife Tours; they were amazing and made every penny worth it.
 Vide was the main guide, so knowledgeable and super funny.
 But also Svein, owner and second guide and his companion and business partner were amazing.
-I also loved the love and respect they have for nature and wildlife and I cannot recommend them enough.
+I also loved the love and respect they have for nature and wildlife, and I cannot recommend them enough.

-22. Best time to visit Svalbard
+24. Best time to visit Svalbard

 This topic requires a separate article on its own.
-Every season offers something unique, polar bears in the summer, the northern lights in winter, dog sledding, and snowmobile in spring.
+Every season offers something unique, polar bears in the summer, the northern lights in winter, dog sledding, and snowmobiles in spring.
 But there’s more to say about it, and I will share more in a different post.

-23. How to pack for Svalbard
+25. How to pack for Svalbard

 Wear warm clothes all year round although you should also pack T-shirts in the summer.
 You can check my video about how I packed for my Svalbard cruise in September.

-24. How to get to Svalbard
+26. How to get to Svalbard

 Whether you are going on a cruise or not, you still have to get to Svalbard by plane.
 Norwegian Airlines and Scandinavian Airlines are flying to Svalbard via Oslo or Trømso.
-I would recommend combining your trip to Svalbard with a visit to one of both cities.
+I would recommend combining your trip to Svalbard with a visit to one of the cities.

-25. How to move around in Svalbard
+27. How to move around in Svalbard

 As I mentioned before, you have limited space in Longyearbyen because of the Polar Bear alert.
 So, besides walking around town in the limited areas, I would join local daily tours both by boat, kayak or hiking.
 Also, a multiple-day boat trip would be a fantastic experience.